DataDog/datadog-operator/docs/secret_management.md

   # ...
 ```

 The credentials provided here will be stored in a Secret created by the Operator.
-By setting properly the `RBAC` on the `DatadogAgent` CRD, it is possible to limit who is able to see those credentials.
+By properly setting the `RBAC` on the `DatadogAgent` CRD, one can limit who is able to see those credentials.

 ## 2. Use secret(s) references

-Another solution is to provide the name of the secret(s) that store the credentials:
+Another solution is to provide the name of the secret(s) that contains the credentials:

 ```yaml
 apiVersion: datadoghq.com/v1alpha1